+This post demonstrates a Power BI Fitness and Meal planning solution based on Excel data.
 Power BI is an excellent tool for visualizing important data about the food we consume and provides a method to quickly and easily build an a powerful interface to help with meal planning education and ideas.
 The purpose here is to demonstrate how you can build and customize your own visual aids to use alongside the excellent resources provided by the USDA (Choose MyPlate), US Department of Health and Human Services (Body Weight Planner), and other government organizations.

 As a reference, I used the “MyPyramid Food Raw Data” download spreadsheet available at https://catalog.data.gov/dataset/mypyramid-food-raw-data-f9ed6 to build this demo application.
 You can find similar trustworthy information across the many sites sponsored by health-centered US government agencies.
 Specifically, I used the “Food_Display_Table” Microsoft Excel workbook that is included with the download: